 This course offers the student a review of material covered throughout the program.
 Students will receive test-taking strategies and an opportunity to practice NCLEX-style questions.
-The focus of this course is to review the student on what is needed to prepare for the NCLEX-RN and to begin their role as an entry-level Registered Nurse.
-Prerequisites: RNSG 2216, RNSG 2233, Co-requisite: RNSG 2328, RNSG 2333 (F)
+The focus of this course is to review what is needed to prepare for the NCLEX-RN and to begin their role as an entry-level Registered Nurse.
+Prerequisites: RNSG 2216, RNSG 2413 Co-requisite: RNSG 2518, RNSG 2523 (F)